Welcome to my review of the best girls’ wrestling headgear!

-Its chin strap is also comfortable to wear that's accompanied with soft but durable paddings.
-The straps are very adjustable that makes the headgear suitable for all ages and both genders.
+Its chin strap is also comfortable to wear that’s accompanied by soft but durable paddings.
+The straps are very adjustable making the headgear suitable for all ages and both genders.

 Another thing that adds to the overall comfort factor of the gear is the protective foam surrounding the ear cups.
 Such a feature makes it less interfering during your training periods.